Quantifying the performance of approximate teleportation and quantum error correction via symmetric two-PPT-extendibility: SDP lower bounds on the performance of approximate teleportation based on two-PPT-extendibility

-Even though the number of constraints in the SDP above appears to increase when compared with the SDP from Proposition~\ref{prop:two-ext-sim-err-gen-ch}, we note that the runtime of the SDP above is significantly reduced because the size of the amtrices involved in each of the constraints is much smaller.
-This is the main advantage that we get by incorporating symmetry.
+\begin{remark} Even though the number of constraints in the SDP above appears to increase when compared with the SDP from Proposition~\ref{prop:two-ext-sim-err-gen-ch}, we note that the runtime of the SDP above is significantly reduced because the size of the matrices involved in each of the constraints is much smaller.
+This is the main advantage conferred by incorporating unitary covariance symmetry of the identity channel.

+If we only optimized over the larger set of two-extendible chanels instead of the set of two-PPT-extendible channels, the SDP would be much simpler, given by \eqref{eq:obj-funct-simple-sdp-tele}--\eqref{eq:P-op-no-sig-tele-simple-sdp}.
+However, optimizing over the smaller set of two-PPT-extendible channels gives tighter bounds at a marginal increase in computational cost, and thus we also include the PPT constraints in \eqref{eq:PPTA-cond-1}--\eqref{eq:PPTA-cond-3} and \eqref{eq:PPTB-cond-1}--\eqref{eq:PPTB-cond-3}. \end{remark}